aiven/aiven-operator/docs/docs/resources/serviceintegration.md

 - [`clickhousePostgresql`](#spec.clickhousePostgresql-property){: name='spec.clickhousePostgresql-property'} (object).
 Clickhouse PostgreSQL configuration values.
 See below for [nested schema](#spec.clickhousePostgresql).
 - [`datadog`](#spec.datadog-property){: name='spec.datadog-property'} (object).
 Datadog specific user configuration options.
 See below for [nested schema](#spec.datadog).
 - [`destinationEndpointId`](#spec.destinationEndpointId-property){: name='spec.destinationEndpointId-property'} (string, Immutable, MaxLength: 36).
 Destination endpoint for the integration (if any).
+- [`destinationEndpointRef`](#spec.destinationEndpointRef-property){: name='spec.destinationEndpointRef-property'} (object, Immutable).
+Destination endpoint reference for the integration (if any).

+    The reference must point to a ServiceIntegrationEndpoint in the same namespace.
+    Only the name is allowed: namespace must be omitted and name must not contain a namespace (no "ns/name" form).
+    The controller resolves the destination endpoint ID from ServiceIntegrationEndpoint.status.id.
+See below for [nested schema](#spec.destinationEndpointRef).
 - [`destinationProjectName`](#spec.destinationProjectName-property){: name='spec.destinationProjectName-property'} (string, Immutable, MaxLength: 63).
 Destination project for the integration (if any).
 - [`destinationServiceName`](#spec.destinationServiceName-property){: name='spec.destinationServiceName-property'} (string, Immutable, MaxLength: 64).
 Destination service for the integration (if any).
 - [`externalAWSCloudwatchMetrics`](#spec.externalAWSCloudwatchMetrics-property){: name='spec.externalAWSCloudwatchMetrics-property'} (object).
 External AWS CloudWatch Metrics integration Logs configuration values.
 See below for [nested schema](#spec.externalAWSCloudwatchMetrics).